Going to secondary school: what to expect

 Your child will need to adapt to new teaching and assessment styles, cope with a wide range of subjects, adjust to having different teachers in different classrooms, become more responsible for his own learning, manage a heavier and more complicated study and homework load, and learn a new and more complex timetable.

 Your child will have to adjust to a new school campus, find her way around, get to class on time with the right books and materials, and possibly cope with new transport arrangements.

-All the issues above might be particularly challenging for some young people living in rural or remote communities.
-For example, they might need to manage lengthy travel times or move away from their family, friends and the local community if attending boarding school.
+All these issues might be particularly challenging for some young people living in rural or remote communities.
+For example, they might need to manage lengthy travel times or move away from their families, friends and local communities to go to boarding school.

-When children are making the move to high school, parents have the biggest influence on how smooth the transition is.
-Your child’s friends do influence how your child feels about the move, but your support has longer-lasting effects.
+When children are making the move to secondary school, you have the biggest influence on how smooth the transition is.
+Your child’s friends do influence how your child feels about the move, but your support has stronger and longer-lasting effects.

 You can help to ease any worries your child has about starting secondary school by preparing your child in the months and weeks before term begins.